niraj-meshram/OpenAI/Agent101AI/agent-101-level-4/readme.md

 ## FAQ

 **Q: Do I need an API key?**
 A: No. Offline CLI fallback works entirely locally.
-An API key enables the “agent” behavior (model decides which tool to call).
+An API key enables the â€œagentâ€ behavior (model decides which tool to call).

 **Q: Can I change storage?**
 A: Yes.
 Point `TODO_DB_PATH` to another path or adapt the small SQLite helpers.

 **Q: How accurate is the natural parser?**
-A: It’s intentionally small and dependency-free.
+A: Itâ€™s intentionally small and dependency-free.
 If you need i18n or complex recurrence, plug in `dateparser`/`pytz` or a proper recurrence library.

 **Q: Can reminders notify outside the console?**
 A: Swap the `print()` in the scheduler for desktop notifications, email, or a webhook.
-The design isolates reminder firing so it’s easy to extend.
+The design isolates reminder firing so itâ€™s easy to extend.

 ---